igor8518/a32nx/docs/a320-simvars.md

     - Boolean
     - Indicates whether to show the latch symbol on the PFD with the deviation indicator

+- L:A32NX_PFD_UPPER_SPEED_MARGIN
+    - Knots
+    - Indicates the speed for the upper speed margin limit in DES mode

+- L:A32NX_PFD_LOWER_SPEED_MARGIN
+    - Knots
+    - Indicates the speed for the lower speed margin limit in DES mode

 - A32NX_ISIS_LS_ACTIVE
 	- Bool
 	- Indicates whether LS scales are shown on the ISIS